 In late 2017 the Knesset passed a law giving greater protections to Tenants in Israel.
-Let’s dive in and see what it can do for us:
+Let’s dive in and see what it says:

 Who does it apply to?

 Landlords and Tenants, as well as Sublandlords and Subtenants, of residential properties – but not student dormitories.
-A sublandlord does not become a landlord for this law, rather the responsibilities remain with the landlord but the subtenant is entitled ot the tenant’s protections.
+A sublandlord does not become a landlord for this law, rather the responsibilities remain with the landlord but the subtenant is also entitled to the tenant’s protections.

 Leases for periods between 3 months (including extension options) and ten years (so no short-term rentals).

 What is considered a residential property under the new law?

 An apartment must contain the following items in order to be considered legally fit to be rented out for residential purposes:

 - A working drainage system